kmjones1979/zora-coin-starterkit/README.md

-# Base Zora Coin Starter Kit
+# Zora Coin Starter Kit

 A modern web application starter kit for creating and managing Zora coins on the Base network.
 Built with Next.js, RainbowKit, and wagmi.